 The Elections Committee will convene only if a written complaint is submitted, or if required to provide clarifications of election policies - otherwise no meetings will be scheduled.

-Clause B. Complaint Process
+Clause B. Complaint Guidelines

 SUB-CLAUSE 1.

 Any student wishing to file a complaint regarding the election or the campaign process shall have the opportunity to do so through an established process.